lammps/lammps/doc/src/Build_cmake.rst

 packages and options, and will generate the build environment.
 By default this build environment will be created for "Unix Makefiles" on most platforms and particularly on Linux.
-However, alternate build tools (e.g. Ninja) and support files for Integrated Development Environments (IDE) like Eclipse, CodeBlocks, or Kate can be generated, too.
+However, alternate build tools (e.g. Ninja) and project files for Integrated Development Environments (IDEs) like Eclipse, CodeBlocks, or Kate can be generated, too.
 This is selected via the "-G" command line flag.
 For the rest of the documentation we will assume that the build environment is generated for makefiles and thus the make command will be used to compile and link LAMMPS as